haroldtreen/readmeio-sync/README.md

 ### 5) Project Upload:
 Upload allows you to push updated content to Readme.io.
 This might include:

-* New categories, docs or custom pages you've added to the registry files.
+* New categories, docs or custom pages.
 * Changes in content files.
 * Changes to document titles or excerpts.
 * Changes to the way you want to order content.